risingnote/spdz-bankers-gui/README.md

 ## Dev environment

-The project contains two directories:
+The project contains directories:

 - `client` contains the GUI code which runs in the browser
 - `server` contains the node web server which serves a config rest endpoint, shared GUI state via Websockets and serves the GUI in production.
+- `spdz` contains SPDZ MPC program that runs in SPDZ engines (formerly in spdz repo).

 To run a version of the GUI during dev so that changes can be viewed in the browser, follow these steps: